Wolfgang0808/Casper_Hacker_Wargame/README.md

 * **[Wolfgang0808](https://github.com/Wolfgang0808)**

 ## DISCLAIMER
-We do **not** condone any form of plagiarism.
+I do **not** condone any form of plagiarism.
 If you use this project to make the same assignment you are putting yourself at risk.